On this page

 - if the product volume does not meet the PRMP criteria, verify the licence holder's production volume records for that product demonstrate that the production volume is less than the minimum volume required to implement the PRMP for that product

-- if certain species produced by the licence holder are not sampled for the PVMP, verify the rationale provided by the licence holder (why the hazards are not likely to occur in a particular class of poultry slaughtered at the establishment)
+- if certain species produced by the licence holder are not sampled for the PMMP and the PVMP, verify the rationale provided by the licence holder (why the hazards are not likely to occur in a particular class of poultry slaughtered at the establishment)

-Note: When a non-compliance is observed related to control measures as feed withdrawal, sanitary dressing, contamination control, antimicrobial intervention, CCP, evisceration standards, etc., add the appropriate implementation verification or sub-element task to the scope of the inspection case for which the trigger will be "Incident response".
+Note: when a non-compliance is observed related to control measures as feed withdrawal, sanitary dressing, contamination control, antimicrobial intervention, CCP, evisceration standards, etc., add the appropriate implementation verification or sub-element task to the inspection scope.
 Refer to section 6.2.1 and Annex 1 of Operational procedure: Food preventive control and traceability inspection – System Verification, Appendix 1 – Poultry and Rabbit Slaughter PCI Operational Guidance and Appendix 1 – Poultry and Rabbit Slaughter PCI Implementation Verification Tasks for more details on the PCI tasks.

 6.2.3.5 Procedures to verify that the implementation of the PCP ensures compliance with the regulatory provisions in the licence holder's written PCP